UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 Office Hours
 ------------

-We will generally will hold "office hours" on Zoom for a couple hours each weekend.
-We will try to have one session on Saturday, and one on Sunday.
+We will generally will hold two "office hours" sessions on Zoom each week.

 Please feel free to attend even if you do not have a specific question.
 It is an opportunity to work with the instructors and fellow students, and learn from each other.